awsdocs/amazon-athena-user-guide/doc_source/connect-to-data-source-hive-connecting-athena-to-an-apache-hive-metastore.md

    SELECT * FROM hms-catalog-1.CustomerData.customers
    ```

-1. For information about viewing, editing, or deleting the data sources that you create, see [Managing Data Sources](data-sources-managing.md)\.
+1. For information about viewing, editing, or deleting the data sources that you create, see [Managing data sources](data-sources-managing.md)\.